iamulya/openai-agentsdk-code/README.md

     -   Open the cloned repository folder in VS Code.
     -   A notification will appear at the bottom-right corner asking to "Reopen in Container".
 Click it.
     -   Alternatively, open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P`) and run **"Dev Containers: Reopen in Container"**.
 4. VS Code will build the Docker container and install all dependencies.
 You can then run the examples as described above.
+Make

 ## Project Structure